Network Functions Virtualization Product Guide

 Some of the fast data path options are as follows:

 - Single Root I/O Virtualization (SR-IOV) - is a standard that makes a single PCI hardware device appear as multiple virtual PCI devices.
-It works by introducing Physical Functions (PFs) which are the full featured PCIe functions representing the physical hardware ports and Virtual Functions (VFs) that are lightweight functions that can be assigned to the virtual machines.
-The virtual machines see the VF as a regular NIC that communicates directly with the hardware.
+It works by introducing Physical Functions (PFs), which are the fully featured PCIe functions that represent the physical hardware ports, and Virtual Functions (VFs), which are lightweight functions that are assigned to the virtual machines.
+For the VM, the VF resembles a regular NIC that communicates directly with the hardware.
 NICs support multiple VFs.

 - Open vSwitch (OVS) - is an open source software switch that is designed to be used as a virtual switch within a virtualized server environment.
 OVS supports the capabilities of a regular L2-L3 switch and also offers support to the SDN protocols such as OpenFlow to create user-defined overlay networks (for example, VXLAN).
 OVS uses Linux kernel networking to switch packets between virtual machines and across hosts using physical NIC.
-OVS now supports connection tracking (Conntrack) and built-in firewall capability which avoids overhead of Linux bridge with iptables/ebtables.
-Open vSwitch for Red Hat OpenStack Platform environments offer out-of-box OpenStack Networking (neutron) integration with OVS.
+OVS now supports connection tracking (Conntrack) with built-in firewall capability to avoid the overhead of Linux bridges that use iptables/ebtables.
+Open vSwitch for Red Hat OpenStack Platform environments offers default OpenStack Networking (neutron) integration with OVS.

 - Data Plane Development Kit (DPDK) - consists of a set of libraries and poll mode drivers (PMD) for fast packet processing.
 It is designed to run mostly in the user-space, enabling applications to perform their own packet processing directly from/to the NIC.
 DPDK reduces latency and allows more packets to be processed.
 DPDK Poll Mode Drivers (PMDs) run in busy loop, constantly scanning the NIC ports on host and vNIC ports in guest for arrival of packets.